Earth and Environmental Science (Study Abroad) BSc Hons

 In your first year, your studies will include environmental processes, systems and issues, geological, biogeochemical and hydrological processes and an Introduction to Environmental Chemistry.

-In your final year, you will complete your dissertation with Employability Skills or a work placement and choose from diverse options such as Air Pollution and Climate, Volcanic Processes Field Course and Water Resource Management.
+In your third year you will complete your dissertation with Employability Skills or a work placement and choose from diverse options such as Air Quality and Climate, Volcanic Processes Field Course and Water Resource Management.

 Where could it take you?